malliina/sbt-filetree/README.md

     fileTreeSource := resourceDirectory.value

+Now when you `compile`, the build generates source code that defines an object `AppAssets`.

 Optionally configure the package name for the generated source file:

     fileTreePackageName := "com.malliina.assets"

 By default, each file path is represented as a `String`.
 You can supply a function that transforms each file path: